kochsebastian/ChessVisionBot/README.md

 # OnlineChessBot

 The ChessVisionBot uses computer vision to detect a 2D chessboard on the screen.
-It detects played moves by the oponent and calculates the best response given a certain time to calculate.
+It detects played moves by the opponent and calculates the best response given a certain time to calculate.
 The ChessVisionBot is than able to move the mouse and execute the calculated move.
 Thanks to the [Stockfish-Engine](https://github.com/official-stockfish/Stockfish) it is able to play at a very high rating with quick movetimes.
 **Do not use this chessbot to play against a real human!**